virtualsquare/virtualsquare.github.io/tutorials/setup_the_vm.md

 ## step 5: run the `get_v2all` script

-This command installs all the packets needed by the virtualsquare projects and then downloads, builds and installs all the altest versions of the projects directly from the development repositories.
+This command installs all the packets needed by the virtualsquare projects and then downloads, builds and installs all the latest versions of the projects directly from the development repositories.

 ``` bash
 # ./get_v2all